 This segment would connect an existing trail along the Gatineau Hydro Corridor, down the East Don River to the Forks of the Don.
 The current detour is along various streets to Taylor Massey Creek, and along that ravine.

-The East Don Trail and connection to the Gatineau Hydro Corridor was another project planned through a city-conservation authority partnership back in 2016.
-Construction started in September last year, and is ongoing for Phases 1.
-This completes this connection for the Pan Am Path, despite leaving an unfunded gap along the East Don Trail north to Wigmore Park.
+The East Don Trail and connection to the Gatineau Hydro Corridor was another project planned through a city-TRCA partnership back in 2016.
+Construction started in September last year, and is ongoing for Phase 1.
+This will complete this connection for the Pan Am Path, despite leaving an unfunded gap along the East Don Trail north to Wigmore Park.

 This connection was missing when the Pan Am Path was first announced, but was well under construction, and was completed in June 2015, one month prior to the opening of the games.

-The path was created out of Waterfront Toronto’s revitalization of Queens Quay.
-The former 4-lane industrial boulevard with a streetcar saw itself cut down to 2 lanes, 1 in each direction north of the streetcar right-of-way, and the former eastbound lanes reclaimed as a dedicated cycling trail and wide pedestrian promenade.
+The path was borne out of Waterfront Toronto’s revitalization of Queens Quay.
+The former 4-lane industrial boulevard with a streetcar saw itself cut down to 2 lanes, 1 in each direction north of the streetcar right-of-way.
+The former eastbound lanes reclaimed as a dedicated cycling trail and wide pedestrian promenade.
 For a progressive dense community that was forced into amalgamation and dominated by suburban conservative politics, it was a breath of fresh air.
 It also made a track record for Waterfront Toronto, the tri-governmental agency that made it happen.